nando/redminerb/README.md

 ## Usage

-The URL and the API key of your Redmine REST API must be in your environment using *REDMINERB_URL* and *REDMINERB_API_KEY*, or in the `~/.redminerb.yml` as values of the *url* and *api_key* keys.
+In order to use `redminerb` the URL and the API key of your Redmine REST API must be available in one of the following places:

+1. **In your environment**: using *REDMINERB_URL* and *REDMINERB_API_KEY* env. vars.
+2. **In `~/.redminerb.yml`**: as values of *url* and *api_key*.

 For example, this `~/.redminerb.yml`:

     url: http://localhost:3000/
     api_key: 69b47d74e36a6757bac5d45f8398dd23bfa8f52c

-Would be the same as having the following in your `.bashrc`:
+Would be the same as having the following in your environment (declared in `.bashrc`, for example):

     export REDMINERB_URL=http://localhost:3000/
     export REDMINERB_API_KEY=69b47d74e36a6757bac5d45f8398dd23bfa8f52c

+If both present environment variables have priority.

-GET request on a collection ressources give us the results as indicated by the [Redmine pagination documentation](http://www.redmine.org/projects/redmine/wiki/Rest_api#Collection-resources-and-pagination).
-You can use the *--limit (-l)* and *--offset (-o)* options.
+Collections of resources will give us the results as indicated by the [Redmine pagination documentation](http://www.redmine.org/projects/redmine/wiki/Rest_api#Collection-resources-and-pagination) and the *--limit (-l)* and *--offset (-o)* options can be used.

-For example, you can see the third user of your Redmine with:
+For example, you could see the third user of your Redmine with:

     $ redminerb users -o 3 -l 1

+The output of particular resources can be customized creating the corresponding `.erb` file in the *.redminerb/templates* directory (the default templates could be found in the *templates* directory).

+The *.redminerb* directory will be search in your current directory first, and then in your home directory.

 ### Configuration (config)